API Reference#

 {"A": "VLSPADKTNVKAAWGKVGAHAGEYGAEALERMFLSFPTTKTYFPHFDLSH", "B": "MHLTPEEKSAVTALWGKVNVDEVGGEALGRLLVVYPYTQRFFESFGDLST"}

 databases(list[string], optional): Databases to search against.
 Only databases with taxonomy information can be used for paired search.
+Database names are case-insensitive; the response preserves the case you specify.
 Default:["all"].Examples:

 "greedy": Maximizes rows by including species with partial chain coverage, pairing all chains that have hits and leaving gaps in others."complete": Only includes species where all chains have hits, producing fewer rows but with full coverage.